 8 Resources for Minority-Owned Businesses in PA

 Pennsylvania offers many resources for minority-owned businesses to help them, along with all Pennsylvania businesses, build a bright future for themselves, their families, and their communities.
-As part of our recognition of Black History Month, we’ve compiled a list of the go-to resources available to minority business owners across the commonwealth.
+To continue to see our small businesses grow, we’ve compiled a list of the go-to resources available to minority business owners across the commonwealth.
 Whether it’s helping them become certified as a small diverse business, apply for funding, find business mentors, or contract with government agencies, Pennsylvania is committed to helping minority business owners succeed and play an ever-increasing role in our economy’s growth.

 1. Pennsylvania Business One-Stop Shop

 The Pennsylvania Business One-Stop Shop is the first stop for many individuals seeking information about how to turn their entrepreneurial ideas into a new business.
 The experts at Pennsylvania Business One-Stop Shop provide customized assistance to aspiring entrepreneurs and existing small businesses and offer access to a vast toolbox of services and resources, including those focused on small diverse businesses.

 The Entrepreneur’s Guide is a free publication that guides a small business owner through the process of starting and growing a business in Pennsylvania that includes expert information about writing a business plan, registering a business, receiving funding, and more.
 View it online or download your copy on the PA Business One-Stop Shop website.

 3. Pennsylvania Minority Business Development Authority (PMBDA)